Hiral Naik

 Introduction

-I am a PhD student with a primary interest in snake ecology, evolution and behaviour.
+I am a PhD graduate with a primary interest in snake ecology, evolution and behaviour.
 My current work focuses on using assessing the behaviour and ecology of venomous snakes in relation to snakebite.
 I am also a conservationist working to mitigate human-snake conflict and use science based education tools to educate others about snakes.

 Additional affiliations